konradxmalinowski/Shopping-list/README.md

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Built with ❤️ using modern web technologies
-- Special thanks to the React and Node.js communities
-- Inspired by the need for a simple, efficient shopping list app

----

-**Happy Shopping! 🛒✨**

-*Made with love and lots of coffee ☕*